Bank Account Validation

 Raw bank accounts

-is disabled.
+status.
+This status indicates that the bank account is not able to be used on active payrolls.
 Check assumes that the account is valid unless this $0 transaction fails.

 The status